Prof9/MMBN-Randomizer/README.md

 Compatibility
 -------------
+Currently MMBN Randomizer works for the following games:

+* Mega Man Battle Network 6: All versions.
-Currently MMBN Randomizer only works for Mega Man Battle Network 6: Cybeast Falzar (U), but support for other games and regions is planned.
+* Mega Man Battle Network 5: Team Colonel, North American version only.

+Support for other games and regions is planned.

 Since all chip codes are randomized, save files are locked to the seed that was used.
 If you use a save file from the clean ROM or a randomized ROM with a different seed, the game will softlock when you enter folder edit and you can't use any of your chips in battle.